Faculties of Chulalongkorn University: History

 When the Civil Service College of King Chulalongkorn was re-established as Chulalongkorn University in 1917, three of its five constituent schools were reorganized into the university's four original faculties: the Faculty of Medicine, Faculty of Public Administration, and Faculty of Engineering.
 The Faculty of Arts and Science was newly established to cover non-specialized areas of knowledge.

 Reorganization in the period following the abolition of absolute monarchy in 1932 resulted in the transfer of several faculties.
 The Faculty of Public Administration was merged with the Law School of the Ministry of Justice to become the Faculty of Law and Political Science in 1933, and was transferred to the newly established University of Political and Moral Sciences (now Thammasat University) in 1934.
 The Faculty of Medicine was transferred to the University of Medical Sciences in 1943; it is now known as the Faculty of Medicine Siriraj Hospital, Mahidol University.
 Conversely, the department of architecture at Poh-Chang School was transferred to Chulalongkorn University in 1932, and became the Faculty of Architecture in 1939.
 The Faculty of Arts and Science was split into the Faculty of Arts and Faculty of Science in 1943.
-Most of the university's faculties were founded between 1934 to 1958.
+Most of the university's faculties were founded between 1934 and 1958.
 New faculties, schools and colleges continue to be established, and the university now has nineteen constituent faculties, as well as six schools and colleges.